Find out which cards you're eligible for

 After a few months of careful use, you could use an eligibility checker to see if you’re likely to get approved for a broader selection of deals.

 If Marbles is able to offer you this deal, the offer will specify a personalised credit limit based on Marbles's assessment of your situation.
 The minimum limit offered on the card is £250, while the maximum is £1,200.
-Once you've had the card for a while and shown Marbles that you're reliable, you may wish to apply for a credit limit increase.
+After three months of making repayments on time, Marbles can review your credit limit and may be able to offer you a credit limit increase.

 Although it's possible, withdrawing cash from a credit card account is generally not a good idea, as "cash-like transactions" (such as withdrawing cash at an ATM, getting cashback at the till, spending at a casino or buying currency) often incur steep fees and/or higher rates of interest.

-The interest rate on this part of your balance will be 39.94%, which is 34% more than the standard purchases rate (chargeable from the day of the transaction – the card's usual "up to 56 days interest-free" grace period won't apply).
+The interest rate on this part of your balance will be 39.94%, which is 21% more than the standard purchase rate (chargeable from the day of the transaction – the card's usual "up to 56 days interest-free" grace period won't apply).

 Paying only the minimum required amount each month is generally not advisable as it tends to be a very expensive way to borrow money which can lead to persistent debt.